9 Thanksgiving Foods That Are Safe to Share with Your Dog

 Every Thanksgiving, North Americans are faced with worries as big as the feast.
 Will we survive another visit from our in-laws?
 Will our favorite football team stop breaking our hearts and finally win a game?
 One thing that should not be on our mind, however, is whether our pets are at risk.

-Here are the safest foods (in small, treat-size portions, of course) that are safe for our best friends off the Thanksgiving menu.
+Here are the safest foods (in small, treat-size portions, of course) off the Thanksgiving menu that are safe for our best friends.

-Turkey: Cooked poultry bones can easily break and may get stuck in your pets' throats or bruise their stomachs, so if your pooch wants some extra protein on their plate, stick to white-meat turkey with no skin or bones ONLY.
+1. Turkey: Cooked poultry bones can easily break and may get stuck in your pets' throats or bruise their stomachs, so if your pooch wants some extra protein on their plate, stick to white-meat turkey with no skin or bones.

-Yummy Yams: Although your favorite version may be decked out with caramelized brown sugar and marshmallows, hold the sweets when you serve them to your sweetie pie.
-Plain yams are rich, delicious and filled with fiber.
+2. Yummy Yams: Although your favorite version may be decked out with caramelized brown sugar and marshmallows, hold the sweets when you serve them to your sweetie pie.
+Plain yams are rich, delicious, and filled with fiber.

-Mashed Potatoes: Without the gravy and butter, please!
-Fatty foods can cause inflammation of the pancreas, but it is OK to serve up some plain mashed potatoes without the skin for your pooch.
+4. Mashed Potatoes: Without the gravy and butter, please!
+Fatty foods can cause inflammation of the pancreas, but it is okay to serve up some plain mashed potatoes without the skin for your pooch.

-Corn: Give your pooch a few kernels of corn and the carbs will keep them from dozing off before you finish your meal!
+5. Corn: Give your pooch a few kernels of corn, and the carbs will keep them from dozing off before you finish your meal!
 Who knew corn could be a canine energy-booster?

-Stuffing: Everyone’s favorite side dish is also okay for pooches to nibble on.
-Just make sure their serving of your famous stuffing has absolutely no onions, garlic or strong herbs — especially sage — in it.
+7. Stuffing: Everyone’s favorite side dish is also okay for pooches to nibble on.
+Just make sure their serving of your famous stuffing has absolutely no onions, garlic, or strong herbs -- especially sage -- in it.
 Best to give a taste of the plain batch you make for picky Aunt Edna.

-Vegetables: Make sure your pet leaves room for veggies on their plate.
-Carrots, broccoli or string beans are nutrient-packed and will keep your pet healthy.
+8. Vegetables: Make sure your pet leaves room for veggies on their plate.
+Carrots, broccoli, or string beans are nutrient-packed.
 Keep it simple by steaming them plain, without seasoning or salt.

 Dogsters, what would you add to this list?

 This article first ran on our friend site, Pawnation.
-See more recent stories from that site:
+See more stories from that site: